texus/TGUI/tutorials/0.8/basic-widget-functions/index.md

 ```

 ### Overlapping widgets
 What happens when widgets overlap?
 Which is the topmost widget?
-The answer is simple: the last widget that you added to the parent.
+By default the answer is simple: the last widget that you added to the parent.
 You can manipulate the order in which widgets are drawn by using the moveToFront and moveToBack functions though.

 ``` c++
 widget->moveToFront();